This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Place the orange rounds on a plate.
+- Arrange orange slices on a plate.

-- Drizzle white balsamic vinegar over the entire salad.
+- Drizzle with white balsamic vinegar.

 Notes